fiddlecube/compliant-llm/docs/installation.md

 `pip install -e .`

 #### After installation, you should be able to use these commands:
-`prompt-secure test --prompt "You are a helpful assistant."` `prompt-secure report`
+`compliant-llm test --prompt "You are a helpful assistant."` `compliant-llm report`
-`prompt-secure generate config --output configs/my_config.yaml` `prompt-secure config --list`
+`compliant-llm generate config --output configs/my_config.yaml` `compliant-llm config --list`

 ## Verifying Installation